KarrLab/intro_to_wc_modeling/docs/about.rst

 ############################
-About the tutorials
+About this resource
 ############################

 ****************************
 License
 ****************************
-The software is released under the MIT license
+This resource is released under the MIT license

 .. literalinclude:: ../LICENSE
     :language: text